Toggle Menu

 8. To reduce operational costs, water and energy consider installing an ozone laundry system.

 9. Switch to low flow or dual flush toilets/urinals (1.28 GPF or less) or install toilet-tank fill diverters.
 Also, stay on top of leakage from the toilet flappers (the #1 source of leaks - a leaking or poorly fitting flapper can waste up to 200 gallons of water a day and may cost hundreds of dollars a year).
 Flappers typically start leaking within 1-2 years so schedule regular checks for leaks.
-Add a sign to your public bathrooms letting people know how to report leaks.leaking toilet flappers
+Add a sign to your public bathrooms letting people know how to report leaks.
+Consider installing smart water leak detectors.leaking toilet flappers

 10. Switch to LED regular and tube lights in guest rooms, lobbies, and hallways.